-They were joined by Sarah Kirkland Snider, Kristen Hevner, and Ryan Dorin and created the Look + Listen Composers Collective, a group of distinguished composers who serve as advisors and consultants, and oversee the Composers Competition each year.
+The Composers Collective is a group of distinguished composers who serve as advisors and consultants, and oversee the Composers Competition each year.
+Current members include:

 Appeared on 2012 L+L Festival playing his own Constellations and Toccata (2012) and Homage to Mompou (2007), and Mompou’s Cancion y danza no. 9.
 In 2013, premiered a co-commissioned work by Look + Listen and Concert Artists Guild with cellist/filmmaker Nicholas Canellakis for cello and piano to an original film entitled Self-Portrait.
 With Nicholas Canellakis, also performed Lutoslawski’s Grave and Gankino Horo, a Bulgarian Traditional arranged for cello and piano by Nicholas Canellakis.
 Also performed George Perle’s Short Sonata (1964) for solo piano.

 Website; Recording of Five A.M. (after Allen Ginsberg) for cello and piano